 Before going deeper in the analysis of the data, a conceptual clarification should be made about trustworthiness, trust and confidence.
 Trustworthiness, like trust, is in essence relational, but in a more limited sense.
 It does not need any call for trust and rests upon the assurance of potential trusters that they will not be betrayed by the trusted party (Levi & Stoker, 2000).
 Trust differs from trustworthiness in the sense that it refers to a judgment which reflects beliefs about the trustworthiness of the government.
 Confidence also differs from trust, as developed in a report from Adams (2005).
 Though often used interchangeably with trust, confidence is more often linked with reason and facts, while trust partially involves faith (Shaw, 1997).
-In this article, the concept of trust is used as the notion includes asymmetry of information and is also used in the datasets considered for our study.
+In this article, the concept of trust is used as the term includes asymmetry of information.
+In the absence of total disclosure of information, it seems impossible to reach a full understanding of facts.
+As a result, a part of faith must be placed by citizens in governmental decisions and actions.
+Moreover, the notion of trust is mostly used in the datasets considered for our study.
 In the case of Gallup polls and their use by the OECD, trust and confidence are mixed up, as trust is measured through a rate of confidence in government.